Cinnamon Leaf Essential Oil, Organic

 Cinnamon leaf oil is powerfully anti-infectious.
 Antibacterial, anthelmintic, antidiarrheal, antispasmodic, antiparasitic, and astringent.

-Several of The Oil Shop blends contain Cinnamon Leaf and or Bark oil; Four Thieves, TOFKAT, Sunshine Spice, Christmas Morning and Holiday Spice.
+Several of The Oil Shoppe blends contain Cinnamon Leaf and or Bark oil; Four Bandits, Extra Strength Four Bandits, Christmas Blend and Holiday Spice.

 Body Type: Endomorh